 General Contractors have a broad knowledge of home building, and many rely on the expertise of industry professionals and subcontractors to help choose products.
 If considering Warmboard for your project, we will assist you in educating your builder so they have all the know-how to install our system.

 WCS can be used with our Warmboard-S and/or R panel.
 We provide the panels, ½” PEX tubing, manifolds, controls, thermostats, boiler, engineering, design work, as well as shipping and support for the most comfortable radiant system on the market.

-Used primarily for new homes and additions, Warmboard-S is also structural subfloor which installs directly over joist.
+Used primarily for new homes and additions, Warmboard-S is a radiant panel and structural subfloor which installs directly over joist.
 Warmboard-S projects require a joist layout from you so we can accurately design the system for your home.

-When doing a remodels and retrofit, Warmboard-R is usually the best method.
+For remodels and retrofits, Warmboard-R is usually the best choice.
 This panel is thinner and goes over existing subfloor or a slab.
 Warmboard-R also adapts well to unforeseen circumstances that may arise during construction.
 If using nail-down hardwood, we’ll also want to know the direction of your flooring.

 What you’ll need from your Builder:

 - A bid – (1st time builders can start here)

 - The names of their subcontractors (framer, plumber…) who will be working with us